Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/properties.rst

-We won't detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here </editors/3dview/transform/transform_control/index>` (note however that some options, like snapping, do not seem to work, even though they are available...).
+We won't detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here </editors/3dview/transform/transform_control/index>` (note however, that some options, like snapping, do not seem to work, even though they are available...).
 The same goes for mirroring,
 as it's nearly the same as with :doc:`mesh editing </modeling/meshes/editing/deforming/mirror>`.
 Just keep in mind that bones' roots and tips behave more or less like meshes' vertices,